 Direct Rail Freight Services

 The Buckingham Branch offers world-class freight service to customers as part of our 7-day-a-week operations.
 As a short line railroad the BB can give individual attention to our freight customers in terms of modifying schedules if needed to accommodate changes in production schedules.
-The BB has 40+ freight customers across our three rail divisions, ranging from international corporations like Klockner Pentaplast to local customers like Luck Stone quarries.
+The BB has 40+ freight customers across our four rail divisions, ranging from international corporations like Klockner Pentaplast to local customers like Luck Stone quarries.
 The Buckingham Branch moves a wide variety of freight, from heavy industrial materials like stone and lumber, to chemicals required for fertilizer production, to gases such as butane, to finished food and beverage products like beer and wine.
 Our freight trains run regular schedules Monday through Friday and special trains as needed on weekends.
-We have seven train crews.
-Some of our freight customers include Augusta Cooperative, Bakery Feed, Bear Island, Buckingham Slate, Builders Specialty, Dominion Power, Essroc, Kopprs, Klockner Pentaplast, Luck Stone, Martin Marietta, Stella Jones, Sound Structure and Sunoco.
+We have eight train crews.
+Some of our freight customers include WestRock, Augusta Cooperative, Bakery Feed, Bear Island Paper, Buckingham Slate, Builders Specialty, Dominion Power, Argos, Koppers, Klockner Pentaplast, Luck Stone, Martin Marietta, Stella Jones, Sunoco, and Mid-Atlantic Transload.

 Class 1 Freight Railroad Connections